Panama Canal Kayaking đź›¶ Jungle Land Experience

 The more adventurous souls climbed the surrounding rocks from where they could jump back in.

-After this we headed back to the boathouse.
-Following a few more drinks there, we all returned by boat to the Gamboa jetty.
+After this we headed back to the boathouse for a few more drinks, before returning by boat to the Gamboa jetty.

-The total cost for this day out was $115 per person, including hotel transfers, lunch and soft drinks.
-Alcohol is also available at reasonable prices.
+The total cost for this day trip out was $115 per person, including hotel transfers, lunch and soft drinks.
+Alcohol was also available at reasonable prices.

 If you enjoyed Panama Canal Kayaking, check out our Panama Roundtrip.
 You may also like: